Better layouts for queue lines

 The Bush Presidential Center

 Above: the serpentine que line for Audio Tours is at the back of the ticket counter.
-The map on the stanchion shows the layout: Entrance in the lower right, exhibits and food service are located off the map at the top, and the exit at lower left.
+The map on the stanchion shows the layout: Entrance in the lower right, exhibits and food service are located at the top, off the map, and the building exit is at lower left.
 Notice the 4 straight lines for Ticket Sales.
 Problems:

 1. The two lines on the left block the exit lane from the exhibit galleries and Bistro Cafe.
 Fortunately, nobody realizes they are there, so I witnessed no blocking of the exit aisle.